hrishikeasan33/Slidely.ai-Task-2Desktop-App-Evaluation/README.md

 # Submission App - Windows Desktop Application

 Submission App is a Windows Desktop application built with Visual Basic in Visual Studio.
 This application provides an intuitive interface for managing submissions, allowing users to view and create submission records easily.
+This project is part of Task 2 for Slidely.ai task submissions.

 ## Table of Contents